indoorLBS/ISQEA/README.md

 You are welcome to use our code and datasets for research use, but please do not forget to cite our paper :).

-Tiantian Liu, Huan Li, Hua Lu, Muhammad Aamir Cheema.
-An Experimental Analysis of Indoor Spatial Queries: Modeling, Indexing, and Processing.
-Submitted to IEEE Transactions on Knowledge and Data Engineering, 14 pages.
+Tiantian Liu, Huan Li, Hua Lu, Muhammad Aamir Cheema, Lidan Shou.
+Indoor Spatial Queries: Modeling, Indexing, and Processing [Experiment & Analysis].
+Submitted to EDBT, 12 pages.